jedi-academy/learn-4711/data/assignments/assignment1.md

 You will have some configuration, probably `config/autoload` and `config/config`.

-You will have **four/five controllers**, with any subcontrollers implemented as methods.
+You will have **three or four controllers**, with any subcontrollers implemented as methods.
 You can split these further in assignment 2 refactoring, if that makes sense then.
 You can use the base controller from the CI starter, just like in lab 3.

-You will probably have **three models**, with mock data.
+You will probably have **two models**, with your mock data.
 These will probably only have a couple of methods each at the moment: one to retrieve all the data and one to retrieve a specific record.

+You might want a model to hold data that comes from WAC.
+That could be manually extracted right now, or ...?

-You will have a **view template**, and possibly **view fragments** for the header, footer and navbar (if not part of the header).
+You will have a **view template**, and probably **view fragments** for the header, footer and navbar (if not part of the header).
 Yes, this implies a consistent layout for the whole app, at this point.
-You will have view fragments, at least one for each of the usecases and subusecases.
+You will have view fragments, to support the pages above.

-Don't despair!
-Get one of the usecase controllers done, and the others will be similar.
-Get one main model done, and the others will be similar.
-Get one usecase view sorted out, with its view fragments, and the others will be similar.
-Each team member could become the "specialist" for a given kind of component :)

 This could mean one of the team members piloting a controller, view or model, and then the others doing the same thing for the others.
 Alternately, you could assign workload according to component type.

-In other words, the expected workload for each member is 1 model, 1 controller, and the view fragments needed to support these.
-There would be shared stuff and infrastructure, but that can be divided between the team members.

 Phew!